AdobeDocs/analytics.en/help/implement/vars/plugins/pt.md

 # Adobe plug-in: pt

+> [!IMPORTANT] This plug-in is provided by Adobe consulting as a courtesy to help gain more value out of your use of Adobe Analytics.
+Adobe Customer Care does not provide support with this plug-in, including installation or troubleshooting.
+If you require help with this plug-in, contact your organization's Account Manager.
+They can arrange a meeting with a consultant for assistance.

 The `pt` plug-in executes a function or method on a list of Analytics variables.
 For example, you can selectively run the `clearVars` method on several variables without manually calling the method each time.
 Several other plug-ins depend on this code to run correctly.
 This plug-in is not necessary if you have no need to run a specific function on more than one Analytics variable at a time.

 ## How to Deploy